likethemammal/visualizer-micro/README.md

 # VisualizerMicro

-A JS micro library that simplifies getting spectrum and waveform data from an audio source using the HTML5 Web Audio API.
+A JS micro library that simplifies getting Spectrum and Waveform data from an audio source using the HTML5 Web Audio API.

 **(No dependencies, yay!)**

-Inspired by [Dancer.js](), and its `getSpectrum` and `getWaveform` methods.
+Inspired by [Dancer.js](https://github.com/jsantell/dancer.js/), and its `getSpectrum` and `getWaveform` methods.

 ## Install